 “One of the goals that I have for myself is just to enjoy myself in what I do, where I go, and what I have experienced.
 I want to be successful in whatever I do,” says Abby.

 Upon suddenly losing all of his residual hearing in his thirties, Michael decided that rather than live in silence, he would get a cochlear implant.
 The implant was only the first step in learning to hear again.
 He also had to learn to interpret the new electrical signals he was now receiving.
+This experience was the basis of his first book.
+He now lives in Washington, D.C. with his wife and their two cats, Posy and Mr. Orange.

 From her start at Summit Speech School at age 4 1⁄2 to her success at the Wardlaw Hartridge School, Shelly Edelman is the type of role model that every school would be proud to have.